GSA/fpki-guides/_tools/cite-guide.md

 ## Technical Support Availability

-CITE Participants shall provide the FPKI Technical Working Group with email and phone information for at least two technical points of contact, one primary and one backup, to provide technical support when necessary.
-In lieu of providing individual names for technical POCs, CITE Partcipants may establish a group or other organizational-based email addresses for communications with the appropriate technical contacts.
+CITE Participants shall provide the FPKI Technical Working Group with email and phone information for at least two technical contactsto help coordinate any technical service issues.
+In lieu of providing individual names for technical POCs, CITE Participants may establish a group or other organizational-based email addresses for communications with the appropriate technical contacts.
 This information will only be made available (in a controlled manner) to CITE Participants, FPKI Applicants (if applicable), and vendors supporting the FPKI as needed during testing or troubleshooting.
 CITE Participants involved in scheduled testing shall provide the issuance, management, and troubleshooting necessary to help resolve any issues.

 {% include alert-warning.html content="CITE Participant technical support is only available for scheduled testing with any outage resolved on a best effort basis. " %} <br>